 Cultural and gender perceptions can play a critical role in health promotion and disease prevention and intervention.
 Unfortunately, health professionals are often unaware of such perceptions or, if aware, not clear on how to deal with them.
 My research interests are in understanding the role of gender-specific and cultural perceptions of diseases and their risk factors among different cultural groups.
 For example, what, if any, urgent actions will a man or woman of a certain culture take at the first signs and symptoms of a heart attack; will a woman prefer taking an herbal remedy rather than a prescribed medication for an illness; will a man refuse an examination because it insults his masculinity?
-A recent project was Acute Coronary Syndrome: Time To Arrival In A Diverse Urban Setting, a study examining the urgent actions of culturally diverse men and women when faced with the signs and symptoms of an acute heart attack.
+One research study was Acute Coronary Syndrome: Time To Arrival In A Diverse Urban Setting, a study examining the urgent actions of culturally diverse men and women when faced with the signs and symptoms of an acute heart attack.

 - CHSC 5203: Sex, Gender, Race, and Ethnicity